Francis Arinze: Early life, family, and education

+Early career (1958–1964)

 On 23 November 1958, at the chapel of the university, Arinze was ordained to the priesthood by Cardinal Gregorio Pietro Agagianian, pro-prefect of the Sacred Congregation for the Propagation of the Faith.

 After ordination, Arinze remained in Rome, earning a master's in theology in 1959 and doctorate in 1960.
 His doctoral thesis on "Ibo Sacrifice as an Introduction to the Catechesis of Holy Mass" was the basis for his reference work, "Sacrifice in Ibo Religion", published in 1970.
 From 1961 to 1962, Arinze was professor of liturgy, logic, and basic philosophy at Bigard Memorial Seminary in Enugu.
 He was then appointed regional secretary for Catholic education for the eastern part of Nigeria.
 He was then transferred to London, where he attended the Institute of Education and graduated in 1964.

-Bishop and archbishop
+Archbishop of Onitsha (1965–1985)

-On 6 July 1965, Pope Paul VI appointed him titular bishop of Fissiana and coadjutor to Charles Heerey, archbishop of Onitsha, Nigeria.
-Arinze became the youngest Roman Catholic bishop in the world when Heerey consecrated him on 29 August 1965, at the age of 32.
+On 6 July 1965, Pope Paul VI appointed him Titular Bishop of Fissiana and coadjutor to Charles Heerey, Archbishop of Onitsha.
+Arinze became the youngest Catholic bishop in the world when Heerey consecrated him on 29 August 1965; he was just 32 years old.
 He attended the final session of the Second Vatican Council in 1965.
-Heerey died on 6 February 1967, and Pope Paul appointed Arinze to succeed him as archbishop on 26 June 1967.
-He was the first native African to head this archdiocese.
+Heerey died on 6 February 1967, and Pope Paul VI appointed Arinze to succeed him as archbishop on 26 June 1967.
+He was the first native African to head the archdiocese.

-The Nigeria-Biafra War broke out just days after Arinze was named archbishop.
-The entire archdiocese was located in the secessionist Biafran territory.
-Arinze fled to Adazi and then Amichi until the war ended in 1980.
-Arinze spent these years aiding refugees and with the help of foreign missionarieso supervised what one international relief worker called one of "the most effective and efficient distributions of relief materials" in history.
+The Nigerian Civil War broke out just days after Arinze was named archbishop.
+The entire archdiocese was located in secessionist Biafra.
+Arinze fled to Adazi and then Amichi until the war ended in 1970.
+Arinze spent these years aiding refugees and with the help of foreign missionaries supervised what one international relief worker called one of "the most effective and efficient distributions of relief materials" in history.
 He kept the Church independent of the warring factions.

 At the end of the war, the Nigerian government deported all foreign missionaries stationed in the archdiocese, leaving only the native clergy and religious, who were few in number.
 The government also confiscated the Catholic schools, most of which also served as churches or parish halls.

-He was president of the Nigerian Bishops Conference from 1979 to 1984.

-Impressed by Arinze's ability to work with Muslims, Pope John Paul II on 8 April 1984 appointed Arinze pro-president of the Secretariat for Non-Christians, later renamed the Pontifical Council for Interreligious Dialogue.
-Arinze continued as the ordinary of his archdiocese.

-In 1985, he was awarded the chieftain's title of the Ochudouwa of Eziowelle.
+In 1985, Arinze was awarded the chieftaincy title of the Ochudouwa of Eziowelle.
 On 9 March 1985, Arinze resigned from his post in Onitsha.